The story continues...

 AASTO/SETI building removed and retrograded.This hut spent most of its life in the dark sector as a testbed for the University of New South Wales (UNSW), measuring astronomical observing conditions for potential Antarctic Plateau observatories.
-It was moved to its later location near ARO in 2003-04 for the NASA/SETI Institute project "Search for Extrasolar Planets from the South Pole," or "Vulcan South".
+It was moved to its later location near ARO in 2003-04 for the NASA/SETI Institute project "Search for Extrasolar Planets from the South Pole," or "Vulcan South" (archived site).
 The telescope mount supported an optical telescope.
 This was one of the projects operated by Dana Hrubes.
 The telescope mount was stored on the berm; the hut was retro'd to McM for rehab and use elsewhere.
 The photos here are from carpenter Laura Conchelos.

 HSH Prince Albert II of Monaco (center, behind the Pole marker) visits Pole (14 January).
 He was the first member of royalty to reach Pole--one of 26 Antarctic bases he visited on his month-long trip, which also included stops at Concordia and Vostok.After visiting KGI and flying to PH, he and his team of 8 flew from PH to 88º51'S-83º14'W on 12 January. where they met Børge Ousland, Clèmence Cadario, Nicolas Valdivieso, and Mike Horn (Mike's blog entry about the meetup).
 (Mike had been traveling solo from Hercules Inlet until Borge's party had flown in to meet him the day before the prince arrived).
-Everyone then skied 8 miles south, then they were flown to within 6 miles of the Pole, from where they completed their trek.
+Everyone then skied 8 miles south; then they were flown to within 6 miles of the Pole, from where they completed their trek.
 The prince's group then flew to McM; the others were flown back to their camp near 89ºS to complete their longer trek to Pole.
-Here's a news article about the trip; the trip page and daily log book which included the photo at left are no longer online.
-This is from the Prince Albert II of Monaco Foundation, an Antarctic Sun photo, and Ella Derbyshire's Gigapan photo of the Pole arrival.
+Here's a news article about the trip from the Prince Albert II of Monaco Foundation; their trip page and daily log book (including the photo at left) are no longer online.
+Also, here's an Antarctic Sun photo, and Ella Derbyshire's Gigapan photo of the Pole arrival.
 Earlier, the prince had completed a 4-day trek to the North Pole on 16 April 2006.